Updated January 2021:

 As a result of all the above, the public may see our services being undertaken at different times – typically earlier or later in the day.
 This also gives us time between shifts for additional vehicle cleaning.
 We have sought to minimise noise at these times in particular and while we apologise for any disturbance these temporary new measures may cause, we are sure people understand this new way of working is in the interests of maintaining both the safety of our workforce and the community.

-While the information above outlines the current situation, there remains a risk that in the coming days and weeks, our staff become unavailable either through sickness, through self-isolation or because they have caring duties.
-We have therefore undertaken contingency planning with our partners and supply chain to ensure we have the required staff and resources to undertake our responsibilities.
+We have undertaken contingency planning with our partners and supply chain to ensure we have the required staff and resources to undertake our responsibilities.

 To assist us with managing any necessary highway reports, we would also encourage you to make use of our online reporting facilities.
 These can be found via the yellow button in the top right hand corner of our website homepage www.islandroads.com or via this direct link https://fms.islandroads.com/ Alternatively you can email us via firstname.lastname@example.org

-We continue to keep a close eye on the advice from the Government and our management team are regularly evolving our daily delivery approach to stay aligned with this continually changing situation.
+We continue to keep a close eye on the advice from the Government and our work will be adjusted as necessary to comply with any subsequent changes in the guidance.

 We will continue to keep our website updated with the latest relevant information.